danmatthews/he-cooperative-technical-test-2022/README.md

 ## Installation:

+Fork or Clone this repository, if you clone rather than fork, make sure to delete the `.git` directory and start fresh, or change the remote repository URL to one of your own public repos.

 Like any other Laravel projects, add your database configuration to the `.env` file, and then run:

 ```shell
 php artisan migrate --seed
 ```

 ## Task Outline